northeast-kansas-library-system/nextsteps/docs/_sources/staff_instruction_sheets/best_practices_buying_videos.rst.txt

 A new sign that a feature film you're purchasing might be pirated is if it was produced by Apple TV+.

-Currently Apptle TV+ has an unofficial policy of *not* releasing the movies they produce on physical media.
+Currently Apple TV+ has an unofficial policy of *not* releasing the movies they produce on physical media.
 Apple TV+ is in the business of making content for their streaming platform and their unoficial policy is designed to force consumers to sign up for Apple TV+ if they want to see movies like KILLERS OF THE FLOWER MOON or GREYHOUND.

 |best_practices_buying_videos_0030|